 Fun Ways to Quickly Improve Kids’ Writing Skills

 Many young children don’t like to write.
 If your child is in 1st or 2nd grade and still doesn’t write well, you have to find ways to get them to write more to improve their writing skills.
-As a child's writing speed and spelling ability improves, they will become less resistant.
+As a child's writing speed and spelling ability improves, they'll become less resistant.
+Some kids need a lot of help to reach that point.

 Some parents force their kids to sit down everyday and do some writing.
 This can be frustrating for both parent and child.
-You don’t have to do make improving writing skills a chore for your kids.
+You don’t have to make the process of improving writing skills a chore for your kids.
 There are many easy ways to make writing fun.
 These tips will improve both handwriting and spelling skills.
 Hopefully your child will be writing more and enjoying it too.

 Buy your child a special notebook for making lists.
-Take it wherever you go and have you child write lists of things they find.
-For example, you could go on a nature walk and have your child write things such as rock, tree, berries, rabbit, and so on.
+Take it wherever you go and have your child write lists of things they find.
+For example, you could go on a nature walk and have your child write a list of objects in nature, such as rock, tree, berries, rabbit, and so on.
+Help them spell any words they don't know.
 You can also take it to the park, the store, the airport or anywhere else you go.
 Kids enjoy finding new things to add to their list.

 Keep a Journal